M.Ed. Educational Leadership: Building Administrator

 Each student completes a nine-month internship in a school setting under the supervision of a qualified building principal.
 The internship assignment must be approved by the school district and the NNU program director.

 Another significant expectation is that each student will identify a specific topic or problem of interest.
-During enrollment in EDUC 7518 Action Research for Educators, the student will develop an action research proposal.
+During enrollment in EDUC 7555 Mixed Methods Research, the student will develop an action research proposal.
 The student will complete the action research effort, submit the results in a formal paper to NNU, and make an in-service presentation during his or her internship year.

 - Coursework may be taken to lead to principal certification only or to the M.Ed. degree with certification.